maplibre/maplibre-native-qt/README.md

 MapLibre Native Qt bindings and Qt Location MapLibre Plugin

-**Important notice:** Repository is being reorganised for Qt 6.5 support.
+**Important notice:** the repository and code have been reorganised for Qt 6.5 support.
-Some features will go away temporarily and API will change also for older releases in the upcoming version 3.0 of the Qt bindings and Qt Location plugin.
+Version 3.0 is a major release that includes a lot of build-related changes and improvements and is not backwards compatible.

 ## Qt support